 These are often back-office processes, across areas such as HR, Finance, IT, Administration and Operations.
 From a compliance perspective, there are certain processes that the country in which you operate require you to have and follow, as well as those within your specific industry.

 The customer onboarding process is one of the most crucial to your business.
-We’ve written two articles to tell you everything you need to know:
+Here’s an example of the best customer onboarding template.

 Your employee onboarding process sets the tone for every new member of staff.
 Read our advice for how to write the best one for your business.

 So you’re sold on the benefits of mapping out your processes, and you might have made a start on documenting a few.
 But how do you implement process across the whole of the business?
 How to make sure the processes are adding value to your business, not just creating more work for your employees?

 - Make it the single source of truth